- Searching (and tab-completion) of all email addresses (via

 addresses.
 This section shows how keep an up-to-date cache of the Exchange

-server’s Address Book and use it as a query_command
+server’s Address Book and use it as a query_command in Mutt allowing for

 both searching and tab-completion of addresses right from within Mutt.